lando22/GPT-3T/README.md

 # GPT-3T

-**This repo is not fully complete.
-The tokenizing functions could be much improved for memory efficiency and training could be optimized**
+**This repo is experimental.
+Tokenization and training have been improved for better memory usage and performance, but the project is still evolving.**

 GPT-3T is an experiment designed to see what happens if you force a GPT model to predict further into the future by predicting 3 tokens at a time, instead of just one.
 This model is built using PyTorch and the tokenizers library.